zettawatt/colony/README.md

 #### Transfer Status Screen
 The status tab shows the upload and download progress.
 While a file is being uploaded or downloaded, a spinner will show on the left side.
 On completion it will display a green checkmark while on fail, it will show a red 'X' icon.

-**NOTE**: the v1.1.5 release of Colony and older does not show upload status in the status screen.
-It will run in the background and display a toast when complete.
-This issue is being fixed.
-After uploading files the status screen may lock up and no longer update.
-Downloads and uploads will still work properly.
-This issue is fixed in the main branch, but the release has not yet been made due to inadequate testing.

 #### Wallet management
 In the wallet tab, you can add, rename, remove, and switch wallets.
 The active wallet is what is used to pay for uploads to Autonomi and also as the key for dweb sites that you may interact with.